fisolima/BaseNodeWebpack/README.md

 	Generate in *dist/server* folder server development files
 * **dev:build**
 	Generate in *dist* folder both server and client development files
+* **dev:run**
+	Build development files and run a server instance.
+	Rebuild and restart the server, if needed, on any source change detected.
 * **test**
 	Execute all tests
 * **client:prod:build --build_version *version***